ivoa/vo-dml/tools/ReadMe.md

 The gradle plugin is intended to replace all the functionality of the previous ant-based build, but to use gradle conventions to make the configuration easier, as well as take advantage of the dependency management features and maven repositories.
+The tools require that Java 11 or newer be installed to run.

 Note that it is not necessary to check-out this vodml repository as the plugin will be downloaded automatically from the gradle repository.
 So, in general, a new data model should be started in its own git repository and configured